Last updated : 23rd December 2005

 Nevertheless this segment has some fine moments and dialogue: the "Music Hall Act" scene, of course, the interrogation of Sutton is superbly acted by all three participants and the way Bodie handles the drug-racked Susan shows that even in these early stories he was a more complex character than people usually give him credit for.

 The episode moves along at a splendid lick and the action scenes are well-choreographed but none of the support characters really captured my imagination.
-Perhaps if the episode had been written in a way that we could sympathise with Nesbitt and his ideals it would have provided an extra "dimension".
+Indeed it really needed to afford more time to Nesbitt's background so we could sympathise with his ideals - the story rather portrays him as simply a dangerous lunatic rather than somebody with a desire to stop research into biochemical weapons.

 Favourite line: "What are you two?
 Some kind of Music Hall act?" / "Whatever we are, you made us!"